Stranger: Nice dress.

 Dissecting the problem

-Introverts will investigate every angle of a conflict by engaging in imaginary conversations with themselves.
+Introverts will investigate every conflict angle by engaging in imaginary conversations with themselves.

 They will replay the scene over and over again in an attempt to recreate reality.
-They realize that they don’t get “do-overs” in life, but believe that life is one huge social experiment.
+They realize that they don’t get “do-overs” but believe that life is one giant social experiment.